James Inverne

 James Inverne (born 1975) is an English cultural critic and commentator, specialising in theatre, opera and classical music, and film.
-He is also an artist manager and consultant for leading classical musicians and a playwright.
+He is also an artist manager and consultant for leading classical musicians, a playwright and novelist.

 Career

 Inverne worked as European Performing Arts Correspondent for Time (2000–2005), and as arts editor for the cable TV arts channel Performance.

 Inverne was editor of Gramophone magazine from November 2005 to 2011, where he won the Press Gazette prize for Exclusive of the Year for the magazine's exposing of the Joyce Hatto recordings fraud.

 Inverne is a columnist for The Jewish Chronicle newspaper.
 In an interview in The Jewish Chronicle, Simon Round compared Inverne to impresario Simon Cowell: "both have the ability to help make the careers of aspiring musicians."

 Inverne was the founder and editor of Inside Sundance Institute, an award-winning magazine created for Robert Redford's Utah-based organisation.
 He is also a founder and director of the not-for-profit cultural interfaith organisation (created after the 2005 London transport bombings) Inter-Act.

 Inverne's work has been published in the Wall Street Journal, The Times, the Sunday Telegraph, the Mail On Sunday and the Financial Times.

 In 2012 Inverne announced the formation of an artist management and PR company, "Inverne Price Music Consultancy".
 Initial clients included the pianist Lang Lang, violist David Aaron Carpenter, conductor John Axelrod, soprano Teodora Gheorghiu, and violinists Alexandre Da Costa and Mark O'Connor among others.
 In 2016 the company rebranded as James Inverne Music Consultancy.
 Clients included the Aspen Music Festival and School, pianist Mark Bebbington, soprano Sarah Fox, violinist Pavel Sporcl, Carnegie Hall and others.
 He co-founded and curated the International Concerts Series at Central Synagogue in London.
 He also took on a role for Delfont Mackintosh Theatres, as editorial director for Sir Cameron Mackintosh on the programs for Mackintosh's seven West End theatres.
 In 2015/16 he edited the official 125th anniversary magazine for Carnegie Hall.
-His Jewish Chronicle column continues.